A $1.2 billion loss for Delta, but recovery is on the radar - WTMJ

 “It’s clear that our business is turning the corner and we’re moving into an active recovery phase,” Bastian said in an interview.
 “We see the business continuing to improve as consumer confidence grows.”

+However, Delta forecast that second-quarter revenue will be down 50% to 55% compared with the same quarter in 2019, which analysts said fell short of expectations.

+The company’s shares, which have more than doubled since last May, fell about 4% in midday trading.

 Several airlines have reported that bookings began to pick up in February and gained speed in March.
-Delta’s bookings doubled from January to March, with U.S. leisure sales recovering to 85% of pre-pandemic levels.
+Delta’s bookings doubled from January to March, although 10% to 15% are using credits from previously canceled flights.
+U.S. leisure sales have recovered to 85% of pre-pandemic levels, Delta said.

 Airlines are adding flights for the summer vacation season in the expectation that passengers will show up.
 American Airlines said Wednesday that it expects to run about 90% of its U.S. pre-pandemic schedule this summer.